-Use your favorite BBQ sauce, whether it’s store bought or homemade.
+Use your favorite BBQ sauce, whether it’s store-bought or homemade.
 For a deep smoke flavor, use almond wood or your favorite hardwood.

-1/2 cup beer
+- 1/2 cup beer

-1 cup your favorite BBQ sauce, divided (see note)
+- 1 cup your favorite BBQ sauce

-1 chunk of almond wood
+- 1 chunk almond wood

-Set a smoker to 275 to 300 degrees F (135 to 150 degrees C).
+- Set a smoker to 275 to 300 degrees F (135 to 150 degrees C).
 Add the almond wood chunk.

-Splash Worcestershire on to the rib tips, to coat evenly.
+- Splash Worcestershire onto the rib tips, to coat evenly.

-Apply a thin layer of rub to the tips.
+- Apply a thin layer of rub to the tips.
 Allow to sweat at room temperature for 30 minutes to 1 hour.

-Place the ribs in a foil pan with the beer and 1/2 cup thinned BBQ sauce.
+- Place the ribs in a foil pan with the beer and ½ cup thinned BBQ sauce.
 Cover with aluminum foil.

-Remove from the smoker once the rib tips are tender and the sauce has started to reduce.
+- Remove from the smoker once the rib tips are tender and the sauce has started to reduce.
 Add a small amount of Prairie Dust as a finishing rub.